-- Sequence generation: generates symbols sequentially with an auto-regressive model (e.g. language modeling) - 2 Sequence tagging: takes a sequence as input, and returns a label for every element in the sequence (e.g. POS tagging) - 3 Pooled classification: takes a sequence as input, and returns a single label by pooling the RNN states.
+- 1 Sequence generation: generates symbols sequentially with an auto-regressive model (e.g. language modeling) - 2 Sequence tagging: takes a sequence as input, and returns a label for every element in the sequence (e.g. POS tagging) - Openational States and States